prebitha/Predicting-Trades/Predict Trades/readme.md

 ### OBJECTIVE : we want to predict the Number of Trades a customer will make after 6 months of trading

+you will find two jupyter notebook files, one predicting number trades for all customers together and the other one for a single customer ( I used cutomer with id 6276 )

 ## APPROACH :